Lebanon Mountain Trail

-On sections 6 & 9 you will find other blazes in red and white, yellow and white, blue and white which you should ignore if you choose to walk on the LMT.
+On sections 6 & 9 you will find other blazes in red and white, yellow and white, blue and white which you should ignore if you are walking on the LMT.

 Sections 4,5,6,7,8,9,10,11,12, 13, 14,15,16,17,20, 21 and 22 are completely blazed with white and purple marks,

-The Baskinta Literary Trail (BLT) path is only marked with information panels and directional signs, some parts are marked with yellow (Marigold) and purple as well as white and purple where the LMT and BLT meets.
+The Baskinta Literary Trail (BLT) path is marked with information panels and directional signs, some parts are marked with yellow (Marigold) and purple as well as white and purple where the LMT and BLT meets.

 There are 20 maps for 26 sections that are still not updated since 2008.

-LMT maps can be bought in the lodging facilities on the trail and at the LMTA office in Baabda
+LMT maps can be bought at the lodging facilities on the trail and at the LMTA office in Baabda

 If you wish to plan your own hike (including booking lodging, hiring local guide …), click on "Hike the LMT".